minh-ton/openinstallcreator/docs/README.md

 </details>

-- For these 10.5 and 10.6 Installers, they are a disk image so you cannot use it to create a bootable installer with the app.
+#### For these 10.5 and 10.6 Installers, they are a disk image so you cannot use it to create a bootable installer with the app.
 However, you can restore to create a bootable installer using Disk Utility.

 <details>
-  <summary>More downloads for 10.5 and 10.6</summary>
+  <summary>Download Mac OS X 10.5 - 10.6 Installers</summary>

   - [Download `MacOSX_SnowLeopard.dmg`](https://mega.nz/file/xrwVmTYa#jQ1jIle3mxHUKyZ0TZ-D2QeBRJ4y90FTOO0s79ghkuw)